 (John in the background) “I love the Prodigy!!!”

-(Lem) “John is on a rougher side of things, but we both like laid-back things, which is how Mood II Swing reflects the spirit of our association…”
+(Lem) “John is on a rougher side of things.
+But we both like laid-back things.
+This being how Mood II Swing reflects the spirit of our association…”

 Similarities with Louie (Vega) and Kenny (Dope)…